Release of Student Information Policy

 - The informal hearing will be in conference with the person (or his or her designee) responsible for the maintenance of the record and—where appropriate—the party or parties authorizing the record segment in question.

 - The hearing shall be held within a reasonable period of time; notice of the date, place, and time must be given reasonably in advance.
-The student should be afforded a full and fair opportunity to present relevant evidence and may be assisted or represented by any person of his or her choosing (including an attorney at his or her own expense).
-A written decision based solely upon the evidence presented shall be prepared within a reasonable amount of time and shall include a summary of the evidence and reasons for the decision.
-The judgment of the Hearing Officer shall be final, and the record shall be changed or retained as recommended.
+The student shall be afforded a full and fair opportunity to present relevant evidence and may be assisted or represented by any person of his or her choosing (including an attorney at his or her own expense).
+A written decision based solely upon the evidence presented shall be prepared within a reasonable amount of time and shall include a summary of the evidence and the reasons for the decision.
+The judgment of the Dean of Students shall be final, and the record shall be changed or retained as recommended.

 - If the institution decides the information is accurate, it shall inform the student of his or her right to place in his or her educational record a statement commenting upon the information, and/or noting any reasons for disagreeing with the decision.
 Any statement of this sort shall be maintained as long as the student’s educational record or contested portion is maintained; if the student’s educational record or contested portion is disclosed to any party, the student’s statement shall also be disclosed.